Tehran: Highways and streets

-Cars

 According to the head of Tehran Municipality's Environment and Sustainable Development Office, Tehran was designed to have a capacity of about 300,000 cars, but more than five million cars are on the roads.
 The automotive industry has recently developed, but international sanctions influence the production processes periodically.
 According to local media, Tehran has more than 200,000 taxis plying the roads daily, with several types of taxi available in the city.
 Airport taxis have a higher cost per kilometer as opposed to regular green and yellow taxis in the city.

 Buses

 Buses have served the city since the 1920s.
 Tehran's transport system includes conventional buses, trolleybuses, and bus rapid transit (BRT).
 The city's four major bus stations include the South Terminal, the East Terminal, the West Terminal, and the northcentral Beyhaghi Terminal.

 The trolleybus system was opened in 1992, using a fleet of 65 articulated trolleybuses built by Czech Republic's Škoda.
 This was the first trolleybus system in Iran.
 In 2005, trolleybuses were operating on five routes, all starting at Imam Hossein Square.
 Two routes running northeastwards operated almost entirely in a segregated busway located in the middle of the wide carriageway along Damavand Street, stopping only at purpose-built stops located about every 500 metres along the routes, effectively making these routes trolleybus-BRT (but they were not called such).
 The other three trolleybus routes ran south and operated in mixed traffic.
 Both route sections were served by limited-stop services and local (making all stops) services.
 A 3.2-kilometer extension from Shoosh Square to Rah Ahan Square was opened in March 2010.
 Visitors in 2014 found that the trolleybus system had closed, apparently sometime in 2013.
 However, it reopened in March 2016, operating on a single 1.8-km route between Meydan-e-Khorasan (Khorasan Square) and Bozorgrah-e-Be'sat.
 Around 30 vehicles had been refurbished and returned to service.
 Extensions were planned.

 Tehran's bus rapid transit (BRT) was officially inaugurated in 2008.
 It has 10 lines with some 215 stations in different areas of the city.
 As of 2011, the BRT system had a network of 100 km, transporting 1.8 million passengers on a daily basis.